 All the GPUs look identical, but they are somehow different at the microscopic level.
 Means they function the same but have a performance difference of few figure.
 This phenomenon is called the chip lottery and mostly happens due to the difference in material quality and some minor manufacturing details.

 Can’t I just buy a factory overclocked card?

-There are several vendors like MSI, EVGA, and Gigabyte are providing overclocked cards.
-They are NVIDIA or AMD chip but have different power supplies, cooling, boards, and transistors.
+There are several vendors like MSI, EVGA, and Gigabyte that are providing overclocked cards.
+They are NVIDIA or AMD chips but have different power supplies, cooling, boards, and transistors.
 For example, a GeForce 1080 Ti is available from NVIDIA, AMD, EVGA, MSI, and Gigabyte.
-(Besides, for factory overclocked GPUs, see the list of best RTX 2060, 2070 Super and RTX 2080 Super).
+(Besides, for factory overclocked GPUs, see the list of best RTX 2060, 2070 Super, and RTX 2080 Super).
 They share the same chip but different cooling and power supplies.

 Overclocked GPUs usually are 10-20% factory overclocked.
 Further overclocking results in minor improvements and won’t add to 20-30% more juice.
 The higher they can go to is 15% because the manufacturing company already overclocks them.

 Overclocking is not just limited to the PC graphics card.
 Laptops these days are coming with mobile GPUs.
 They are limited in performance and focus on power saving.
 Overclocking then mobile GPUs in laptops helps them to improve rendering performance and frame rate.